varshavkumar12345/Phoenix_GW2/README.md

 This project uses RAG and LLMs to calculate the credibility score of any website.
 Supply a news/article URL and the app will:

 1. Fetch and clean the article text with Goose.
-2. Score the article’s credibility using a local Ollama `llama3` model and a structured prompt.
+2. Score the article’s credibility using a Mistral API key using model `mistral-small-latest` model and a structured prompt.
 3. Return the score, reasoning, and an excerpt of the extracted article to the browser UI at `/`.

 The repository also contains a Scrapy crawler and ChromaDB embedding script (legacy RAG flow).